• Skip to main content

 Now, with the launch of Ethereum 2.0 (Soon™), the new buzzword is Ultra Sound Money.

-To me, it's not exactly clear what Ethereum is supposed to be or what it's supposed to be used for.
+To me, it’s not exactly clear what Ethereum is supposed to be or what it’s supposed to be used for.
 It seems like there are competing narratives that come and go.
-On top of that, there's the impending switch from Proof-of-Work to Proof-of-Stake in the coming years, and who really knows how that's going to go.

 What is clear to me is the Ethereum is not good money.

 One of the main properties of good money is durability, and I think that Ethereum fails this test.
-Its total supply and issuance schedule are not clear and have changed over the years.
-Knowing this, it's hard to know without a doubt that these things will not be changed again in the future.
+Its total supply and issuance schedule are not clear and has changed over the years.
+Knowing this, it’s hard to know without a doubt that these things will not be changed again in the future.

 Right now, Ethereans are very proud of their ultra sound money narrative, in that they are going to burn ether to reduce the amount of ether in circulation after their migration to Eth 2.0.
 If you read between the lines, what you realize is that this decision was made by a centralized organization, and not part of the original plan.
-What happens if, in 5 years, they decide this was a bad decision and they then decide to add more Ether to the ecosystem instead?
-As a basic user, you'd have no control over this decision.

 As I write this article, in order to stake and become a validator in Eth 2.0, you'd need 32 $ETH.
 That's a cost of over $100,000, which is out of the reach of most people.
 Contrast that with Bitcoin, which costs about $200 to build and run a node, and you have an equal voice with every other node out there.
 Someone with $1mil in bitcoin cannot influence the protocol any more than someone with 100 sats.